Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-Interestingly, $w_0$ is of the same order of magnitude as the expected value of $w$ based on material properties from Equation \ref{eq : LWcoeff}, $w = \qty{7(1)e-9}{\meter\squared\per\second}$ (see \emph{Supporting Information}), which is displayed as a horizontal dashed line in Figure \ref{fig : Halo_FitResults}b.
-Also note that the critical humidity, $\rh_\mathrm{c}$ is again similar to the confined equilibrium RH $\idx{\rh}{eq} = \qty{59.0(4.3)} {\percent}$ RH but closer to the RH of capillary condensation $\idx{\rh}{cond} = \qty{68.4(5.9)}{\percent}$ RH, as estimated from the water sorption isotherm (see Figure \ref{fig : Isotherm} and \emph{Supporting Information}).
+Interestingly, $w_0$ is of the same order of magnitude, but larger than the expected value of $w$ based on material properties from Equation \ref{eq : LWcoeff}, $w = \qty{7(1)e-9}{\meter\squared\per\second}$ (see \emph{Supporting Information}), which is displayed as a horizontal dashed line in Figure \ref{fig : Halo_FitResults}b.
+Thus the system dynamics apparently approaches that expected from capillary flow theory only at extremely low RH.

-The unexpected variations of $w$ obtained experimentally (Figure \ref{fig : Halo_FitResults}b) suggest that there is either a humidity-dependent physical mechanism that modifies material properties and impacts capillary transport in the porous material, or that there is an additional radial transport mechanism in parallel with capillary transport, which gets more efficient as RH is increased.
-We evaluate these possibilities in the \emph{Discussion} section.